 (5) House owned by Abe DeHart, became the law office of Warren G. Lineberry, now the Lineberry Building.
 It now holds a print shop and other businesses (126 N. Locust St.).

 (6) J.P.
 Morgan house.
 Mr. Morgan ran People’s Bank.
 The Pursifull Dentist Office occupied it a few years ago

 (7) The Kingrea House, with its distinctive round-foyer entrance.
 Mrs. Kingrea was a well-liked school teacher.
 She and Everett were the parents of Charles Kingrea, who owned and operated State Farm Insurance Office in Floyd.
-(Currently offices, 202 N. Locust St. across Oxford St. on the northwest corner.)

 (8) Dr. F. Clyde Bedsaul’s residence with his private practice in the lower level.
 Lucille and Edd went there for their blood test to be married.
 Dr. Bedsaul told Edd, “You better be good to this little girl because I know her.”
 In later years Lucille took her children to Dr. Bedsaul for childhood illnesses and also went there herself to receive shots for headaches.
 He was a well-known physician in Floyd County for many years.
 Currently the building serves as the residence of John and Connie Mitchell.